HomeCondominium maintenance logbook

 Condominium maintenance logbook: documentation, coordination and updates

 The maintenance logbook is the technical memory of your building — and the foundation of the contingency-fund study.
-Casaforta prepares it, coordinates it and keeps it current.
+Casaforta prepares the file, coordinates the authorized person and assists the board with the annual update.

 What is the maintenance logbook?